Millipede fact sheet | Field of Mars EEC

 As millipedes grow, they moult by shedding their old exoskeleton.
 After each moult, the new exoskeleton hardens.
 Many millipedes add more body rings and legs as they grow.

-Some millipedes can live for several years, depending on the species and environmental conditions.
+Some millipedes can live for several years, but lifespan varies between species.

 What adaptations do millipedes have to help them survive?